abiswas3/sportsMaths/TommyRank/main.md

 flawed by design - As an athlete one can only beat other athletes they are faced with.
 Without prior knowledge of the maximum available points, it is impossible for an athlete to seek out races with meaningful points.
-The system must encourage tqhe best to compete with the best.
+The system must encourage the best to compete with the best.
 Only then can the rankings be taken seriously.
 The AIT score as exists today is more of an opinion than a mathematical model.

+In [part III](../PrimoRank/) we carry out multiple case studies that demonstrate that AIT is likely to be uncorrelated with perceived difficulty.
+(NOTE: We did not run an experiment to verify that claim.
+It is a conjecture.)

 ### It leaves athletes and fans in the dark